jlillis/flask-url-shortener/README.md

 This is a basic URL shortener web app built using Flask.

-A journal of the development process (JOURNAL.md) is available, intended to satisfy requirements for a college course this project was created for.

 ## Getting Started
-### Prerequisites
-* Python 3
-* Flask
-* python-dotenv

 ### Installation
 1. If downloaded as a .zip, unzip the project files